apollographql/apollo-client/react-docs/source/api.md

 By setting `config.withRef` to true you will be able to get the instance of your wrapped component from your higher-order GraphQL component using a `getWrappedInstance` method available on the instance of your higher-order GraphQL component.

+You may want to set this to true when you want to call functions or get access to properties that are defined on your wrapped component’s class instance.

 Below you can see an example of this behavior.

 **Example:**